kaibaron/adventainer/README.md

 - true real time data feeds for e.g. stock market and weather data.
 - text-to-speech
 - speech to text

-=> a new gamme genre, the audio-book type of text adventures!
+=> a new game genre, the audio-book type of text adventures!